renoust/talipot/doc/developer/installation.rst

 Installation instructions: Ready to compile
 ********************************************

-The classic installation details are specified in the *INSTALL.[linux,mac,win]* files available in the tulip source code root directory.
-However, if you are reading this tutorial/documentation, you may be interested in using Tulip in a more advanced fashion whether by creating new perspectives, plug-ins or algorithms.
-The following instructions will help you to prepare your system by installing the Tulip program ready to be compiled and modified to your convenience.
+The classic installation details are specified in the *INSTALL.[linux,mac,win]* files available in the talipot source code root directory.
+However, if you are reading this tutorial/documentation, you may be interested in using Talipot in a more advanced fashion whether by creating new perspectives, plug-ins or algorithms.
+The following instructions will help you to prepare your system by installing the Talipot program ready to be compiled and modified to your convenience.

 .. _installation_how_to: